StarshipladDev/3DEngine/README.md

 ## Notes/Know Bugs:

+> On loading in as client, gun will be oversized.
+Press 'Q' to generate a new correct-sized gun.

 > The serverClients do not currently exit, so the program must be closed from task manager if doing multiplayer

->A significant ammount of input may result in some commands not being run
+> A significant amount of input may result in some commands not being run

+> Main Program will not start until 'MapMaker' is closed.

->Walking into projectiles does not cause the projectiles to damage the player
+> Walking into projectiles does not cause the projectiles to damage the player

 ## Features(Planned In Brackets)

-* Add features here :P (Will Do this by Next build - Gameplay build 26/07/2020)
+(Turn Based FPS Combat)
+2+ Player Multiplayer (If you know what IP Address to connect to) Animated Enemies
+(Animated Player Weapons)
+Randomly Generated Weapons
+(Random Map Generation)
+(Intractable log files and story)
+Multiple resolutions
+Multiple Editable Player Skins
+(Save states)

 ## View of progress
 **Displaying user view as 3d boxes**